grammyjs/website/site/docs/resources/comparison.md

 Any code written in Telegraf will work in grammY with minimal changes.
 (Note that the oppsite is not true as many grammY features are not available to Telegraf users.)

+The main advantage of grammY over Telegraf 3.x is **substatially better tooling support**.
+Telegraf 3 is written in JavaScript.
+The shipped types are incorrect and incomplete, and the consumed Bot API types are outdated by several years.
+As a result, there is no reliable support for auto-complete or spell-checking bot code.
+Experience shows that you often have to run your bot to find out whether your code works.

+In contrast, grammY is written in pure TypeScript.
+This allows your code editor (e.g. VSCode) to analyse your code while you are typing, and assist you.
+In addition, it can show the complete Telegram Bot API inline—the website's documentation will be available right at your fingertips when hovering your mouse over any name or element of your code.

+Another remarkable advantage is that you are finally able to **write your own bots in TypeScript**.
+This was hard to do because the wrong type annotations of Telegraf were preventing perfectly correct code from compiling, thus effectively encouraging users not to check their code in the first place.
+However, type-safe code is a major advantage for any non-trivial code base.

+grammY and Telegraf have distinct code bases.
+Beeing freed from the legacy, grammY could also make substantial contributions to the underlying middleware system, enabling exciting use cases such as [filter queries](/guide/filter-queries.md), [error boundaries](/guide/errors.md#error-boundaries), [API transformers](/advanced/transformers.md), and many more.
+This also enables the development of valuable plugins that are impossible to work under Telegraf.

+The main advantage of Telegraf over grammY is that it is still **known by a lot more people**.
+The Telegraf community may be divided between the versions, but at this early point most of these groups are still larger than the united group of grammY users.
+This also means that you can find more stories on the internet about Telegraf users, and you will find more unofficial tutorials by other coders, which can help you if the official documentation of a library has shortcomings.

+#### Comparison to v4

-The main advantage of grammY, however, is that **it is simply a lot easier**.
+The main advantage of grammY over Telegraf 4.x is that **it is simply a lot easier**.
 For example:

 - grammY has [a documentation](/).
-  Telegraf does not.
+  Telegraf does not (it was replaced by a generated API reference that lacks explanations).
 - Types in grammY _just work_ and they will follow your code.
   In Telegraf, you will often need to write your code a certain way, otherwise it does not compile (even though it would actually work fine).
 - grammY integrates hints from [the official Bot API reference](core.telegram.org/bots/api) inline that help you while you're coding.
   Telegraf does not give you any explanations on your code.

-Beeing freed from the legacy, grammY could also make substatial contributions to the underlying middleware system, enabling exciting use cases such as [filter queries](/guide/filter-queries.md), [error boundaries](/guide/errors.md#error-boundaries), [API transformers](/advanced/transformers.md), and many more.

-The main advantage of Telegraf over grammY is that it is still known by a lot more people.
-While most plugins have been ported to grammY by now, the community is still relatively small in comparison to the huge number of members in the different Telegraf chats.
-Also, if your bot is already working fine with Telegraf, you may not want to make the effort to migrate it.

 #### Summary

 ##### Advantages of grammY

-- Easy to use
+- Easier to use than Telegraf 3
 - Proper TypeScript support
-- Has a documentation
+- Has both a documentation and a generated API reference
 - Significantly faster on long polling (with grammY runner)
+- United community and ecosystem
+- More actively developed
 - Helpful error messages
 - Much harder to run into dangerous race conditions
 - Designed to protect you from making programming mistakes
-- More actively developed
 - Runs on Node.js, but also on Deno and in the browser

 ##### Advantages of Telegraf

 - Older, thus more mature
-- More users
 - More plugins (but this is changing currently)
+- Many more example bots, both in the repository and in the wild
+- Telegraf 3 has significantly more users

 ### NTBA